explore

 Shroud Cay & The Washing Machine

 Part of the Exuma Land and Sea Park, the current in the area, creates a natural phenomenon lovingly referred to as the “Washing Machine,” that will wash you in a spin cycle from one side of the canal to the other side.
-All this to say, that unless you are a reasonably experienced paddler, I’d recommend taking a dinghy.
+All this to say, that unless you are a reasonably experienced paddler, I’d recommend taking a dinghy to experience this natural wonder.
 You’ll be grateful for the motorized assistance if it really starts ripping.

 Paddleboarding at Shroud Cay in the Exumas.
 Photo by: Matt Grondin.